-But, even with another Halloween come and gone, there is one Texas urban legend so skin-crawling, you won’t need to go through a corn field or down a back road for a good scare because you don’t find the ‘black eyed children.’
+With Halloween come again, there is one Texas urban legend so skin-crawling, you won’t need to go through a cornfield or down a back road for a good scare because, ghost hunters beware, you don’t find the ‘black eyed children.’

 They find you.

-In his writings, Bethel reports being approached by two children in the parking lot of a movie theater with a seemingly innocent request: a ride to their house.
+In his writings, Brian Bethel, a Texas reporter, says being approached by two young boys in the parking lot of a movie theater with a seemingly innocent request: a ride to their house.

-Bethel said he stopped in the parking lot to fill out a check to his internet provider, but could tell something was wrong from the moment they knocked on his window.
+Bethel’s story said he stopped in the parking lot to fill out a check to his internet provider but could tell something was wrong from the moment they knocked on his window.

 About halfway through the conversation, he figured out what it was: their eyes.

 “They were coal black,” Bethel wrote in his report.
 “No pupil.
 No iris.
 Just two staring orbs reflecting the red and white light of the marquee.”

 Stories of the black eyed children sightings all describe them as looking young-anywhere from 8 to 18 years old, having pale skin, and always approaching people with a request, whether that be a ride home, a bite to eat, or to use the phone.

 Their requests during these alleged sightings of the children with solid black eyes always involve them being ‘let in,’ either to a car or your house.
 It’s something straight out of a horror film.